cherry-1312/cherry-1312/README.md

   to analyse how the surrounding area in a specific section of the river would be affected.
 For this I used the libraries OCNet and rivnet together with Taudem to extract a model of the river tweed from elevation data in Scotland.
 All my code for this project can be found in - -.
 - Finally, I attempted to build a time series classsifier in Python using scraped data I gathered off a very famous financial analytics website that will remain unnamed.
   I consider this project to be a failure.
-However, I consider the experience gained in manipulating large datasets utilising pandas, as well as working with JSON files and plotting figures using numpy to be of great value.
-The massive, disorganised code for this project can be found in - -.
+However, the experience gained in manipulating large datasets utilising pandas, as well as working with JSON files and plotting figures using numpy has been of great value.
+The massive, disorganised code for this project can be found in https://github.com/cherry-1312/Stocks-Time-Series-Classifier.

 <!---